dgarlitt/nginx-work-distributor/README.md

 ## Logging
 In `global.conf` the `access_log` is turned off, which disables the writing of access logs for all routes.
-This was done to reduce disk I/O from potentially superfluous logging.
+Though having the access log disabled definitely reduces disk I/O, it is likely that you will want to turn it back on for monitoring.
+Below are some of the possible configurations.

 ### Alternative Access Log Configurations
-Access logs may be an important source of information for you and, when enabled, can be tuned to perform better.
+Access logs are often an important source of information and, when enabled, can be tuned to perform better.
 Listed below are some additional options for getting better performance from the `access_log` directive.
 [See the NGINX docs for more info](http://nginx.org/en/docs/http/ngx_http_log_module.html#access_log)